davidgondelach/DensityEstimation/README.md

 5. Download space weather file from Celestrak and put in folder Data: https://www.celestrak.com/SpaceData/SW-All.txt
 6. Download Earth orientation data file from Celestrak and put in folder Data: https://www.celestrak.com/SpaceData/EOP-All.txt
 7. Download 2 space weather files needed for the JB2008 model and put in folder Data: http://sol.spacenvironment.net/jb2008/indices/SOLFSMY.TXT  and  http://sol.spacenvironment.net/jb2008/indices/DTCFILE.TXT
-8. If you want to use automatic download of TLE data, then specify your “www.space-track.org” username and password in runDensityEstimationTLE.m.
+8. If you want to use automatic download of TLE data, then specify your “www.space-track.org” username and password in runDensityEstimationTLE.m, line 92-95.
 (Alternatively, you can download the TLE data manually and put them in the folder TLEdata with naming convention: [NORADID].tle, e.g. 12388.tle )
 9. For each object used for estimation, specify the ballistic coefficient (BC) in the text file: Data/BCdata.txt